 Common assault or battery normally involves the unlawful touching of a person (where they have not ‘silently’ consented, i.e. if jolted during a concert) but does not require there to have been any injury.

 By the letter of the law, common assault or battery is occasioned where there is more than merely transient or trifling contact.
 It is not necessary for the police or prosecution to prove injury.
 Normally – subject to some exceptions – the prosecution will choose not to prosecute a case in court if there are no injuries at all as it would not be in the interests of justice to do so.

 In general, most minor assaults which have caused minor injuries or passing discomfort or pain will be prosecuted as common assault.

 What are the sentences for common assault?

-If you are arrested by police for an assault charge, then your first step should be to seek immediate legal representation – as police begin building a case against you from the moment you are arrested.
-Lawtons team of criminal defence solicitors in London are available to represent accused individuals 24-hours a day to protect your rights and help you achieve a positive outcome.
+If you have been arrested by the police on an assault charge, your first step should be to seek expert legal representation, as the police begin building a case against you from the moment you are arrested.
+The team of criminal defence solicitors at Lawtons are available to represent accused individuals 24-hours a day to protect your rights and help you achieve a positive outcome.